cudoventures/cudos-docs/docs/node/overview/introduction.md

 ### What do Validators do?

-Cudos Validators are nodes that verify and confirm transactions, publish new blocks to the Cudos blockchain and provide all data for dApps hosted on the Cudos network.
-Validators participate in the consensus protocol by broadcasting votes that contain cryptographic signatures signed by each validator's private key.In return, validators receive rewards, which are then shared with users who vote for them.
+Cudos Validators are nodes that verify and confirm transactions, publish new blocks, interact with other stakeholders in Governance votes and ensure the network's security, integrity and viability.

+Validators participate in the consensus protocol by broadcasting transactions and blocks contain cryptographic signatures signed by each validator's private key.
+In return, validators receive rewards, which are then shared with users who vote for them.

-Validator candidates must bond their own CUDOS tokens and have CUDOS "delegated", or staked, to them by token holders.
-The right to validate is determined by the total number of CUDOS tokens delegated.
-Candidates with the most CUDOS tokens have the most Voting Power.
-Of these, the top validators with the largest Voting Power are allowed to take part in the validation process.
+Validator candidates must self-stake their own CUDOS tokens and optionally have CUDOS "delegated" to them by token holders.
+The right to validate is determined by having self-staked the required amount of tokens - Currently 2,000,000 CUDOS.
+The staked CUDOS contributes to the Validators' Voting Power The higher a Validators Voting Power, the more likely they are to be selected by the consensus process to propose blocks and hence earn the most rewards.

-Validators and their Delegators earn CUDOS as block provisions and tokens as transaction fees through execution of the consensus protocol.
+Validators and their Delegators earn CUDOS rewards by committing new blocks to the Cudos blockchain as well as transaction fees earned from executing the consensus protocol.

 :::tip